gotchoices/yamc/bind9/README.md

-# named - BIND DNS Server Module
+# bind9 - BIND DNS Server Module

 This module installs and configures BIND (named) DNS server on a remote system.